Reduction potential: Explanation

 In fact, $pe = -\log[e^-]$ is defined as the negative logarithm of the free electron concentration in solution, and is directly proportional to the redox potential.
 Sometimes $pe$ is used as a unit of reduction potential instead of $E_h$, for example, in environmental chemistry.
 If one normalizes $pe$ of hydrogen to zero, one obtains the relation $pe = 16.9\ E_h$ at room temperature.
 This notion is useful for understanding redox potential, although the transfer of electrons, rather than the absolute concentration of free electrons in thermal equilibrium, is how one usually thinks of redox potential.
 Theoretically, however, the two approaches are equivalent.

 Conversely, one could define a potential corresponding to pH as a potential difference between a solute and pH neutral water, separated by porous membrane (that is permeable to hydrogen ions).
 Such potential differences actually do occur from differences in acidity on biological membranes.
 This potential (where pH neutral water is set to 0 V) is analogous with redox potential (where standardized hydrogen solution is set to 0 V), but instead of hydrogen ions, electrons are transferred across in the redox case.
-Both pH and redox potentials are properties of solutions, not of elements or chemical compounds themselves, and depend on concentrations, temperature etc.
+Both pH and redox potentials are properties of solutions, not of elements or chemical compounds themselves, and depend on factors like concentration and temperature.

 The table below shows a few reduction potentials, which can be changed to oxidation potentials by reversing the sign.
 Reducers donate electrons to (or "reduce") oxidizing agents, which are said to "be reduced by" the reducer.
 The reducer is stronger when it has a more negative reduction potential and weaker when it has a more positive reduction potential.
-The more positive the reduction potential the greater the species' affinity for electrons and tendency to be reduced.
-The following table provides the reduction potentials of the indicated reducing agent at 25 °C. For example, among sodium (Na) metal, chromium (Cr) metal, cuprous (Cu^{+}) ion and chloride (Cl^{−}) ion, it is Na metal that is the strongest reducing agent while Cl^{−} ion is the weakest; said differently, Na^{+} ion is the weakest oxidizing agent in this list while Cl2 molecule is the strongest.
+The more positive the reduction potential, the greater the species' electron affinity and tendency to be reduced.
+The following table provides the reduction potentials of the indicated reducing agent at 25 °C. For example, among sodium (Na) metal, chromium (Cr) metal, cuprous (Cu^{+}) ion and chloride (Cl^{−}) ion, it is Na metal that is the strongest reducing agent while Cl^{−} ion is the weakest; said differently, Na^{+} ion is the weakest oxidizing agent in this list, while Cl2 molecule is the strongest.

-Some elements and compounds can be both reducing or oxidizing agents.
-Hydrogen gas is a reducing agent when it reacts with non-metals and an oxidizing agent when it reacts with metals.
+Some elements and compounds can be reducing or oxidizing agents, depending on the specific reaction.
+For example, hydrogen gas is a reducing agent when it reacts with non-metals and an oxidizing agent when it reacts with metals.

+In the formation of lithium hydride, hydrogen (whose reduction potential is 0.0) acts as an oxidizing agent because it accepts an electron donation from the reducing agent lithium (whose reduction potential is −3.04), which causes lithium to be oxidized and hydrogen to be reduced.